 "Man is in a state of health when all the parts of which he is composed have the power of performing the functions for which they have been destined.
 If a perfect order reigns throughout all these functions, this state is called a state of harmony.
 As harmony is single, so is health.
 Health is represented by a straight line.
 Illness is the deviation from this line; this deviation may be more or less considerable.
 The remedy is the means by which the order, or the harmony which has been disturbed is restored.
 The Vital Principle being a part of the universal motion, and obedient to the common laws of fluid, spread throughout all nature, is therefore submitted to all the impressions of the celestial bodies, of the earth, and the particular bodies which surround it.
 This faculty or property in man, of being susceptible to all these relations, is what is called magnetism.
 The magnetic currents can be propagated at a considerable distance.
 The action of Animal Magnetism can be strengthened or propagated by animate and inanimate bodies.
 When nature is not sufficient towards bringing on a crisis, she may be assisted by magnetism."

 In the large curative establishment he founded in Vienna, Mesmer employed, besides magnetism, electricity, metals and a variety of woods.
 His fundamental doctrine was that of the Alchemists whose writings he studied.
 He believed that metals, as well as trees and plants all have an affinity with and bear a close relation to, the human organism.
-In this he recapitulated what occult science had known and taught for thousands of years and we find expressed in the Hermetic laws of Correspondence, Vibration and Polarity discussed in our article on the Hermetic philosophy of ancient Egypt.
+In this he recapitulated what occult science had known and taught for thousands of years and we find expressed in the Hermetic Laws of Correspondence, Vibration and Polarity discussed in Spiritus Hermeticum—our series of articles on Hermes and his teachings.
 Those of you who have read Symphonie Phantastique by J Michaud PhD will recall that the Gypsy Queen—Mizella—who opens and closes this amazing story of the past, present and future, tells the children Farni and Dolce about the occult properties of plants and trees and how they may be used to heal both body and mind.
 When she explains that "by making a link between a human being and a poisonous plant, in the way I have told you, any poison in a person's inner being will be melted away and drawn into that particular plant," she is echoing the work of this gifted German doctor.

 Mesmer further postulated that everything in the Universe has evolved from one homogeneous primordial substance differentiated into an incalculable number of different things, and that everything is destined to return to this primal state.
 This, as those of you who have read our articles on 'why matter matters' and 'The Occult Sun' will recall, is the ABC of Occult Science.
 Mesmer maintained that the secret of healing lies in the knowledge of correspondences and affinities between kindred atoms.
 Find the metal, wood, stone, or plant that has the closest corresponding affinity with the body of the sufferer; and, whether through internal or external use, that particular agent, by imparting to the patient additional strength to fight disease and to expel it, will lead invariably to his cure.
 Many and marvellous were the cures he made in this way.
 Those suffering from heart disease were made well.
 A patient whose life was despaired of by her doctors was completely restored to health by the application of certain sympathetic woods.
 Mesmer himself, suffering from acute rheumatism, cured it completely by using specially-prepared magnets.